mitchpaulus/mshell/doc/mshell.md

-`split`: Split string into list of strings by delimiter. (string delimiter -- list[string]) `wsplit`: Split string into list of strings by runs of whitespace. (string -- list[string]) `join`: Join list of strings into a single string, (list delimiter -- string)
+`split`: Split string into list of strings by delimiter. (string delimiter -- list[string]) `wsplit`: Split string into list of strings by runs of whitespace. (string -- list[string]) `join`: Join list of strings into a single string, (list delimiter -- string) `in`: Check for substring in string. (totalString subString -- bool)

 ### List Functions